10 Best Things to do in Osaka, Japan

 Osaka is known as the nation’s kitchen, so doing this top-rated food tour is hands down the best thing that you can do here.

-The Shinsekai area is incredibly cool but it can be a bit of a sensory overload at first, so we were really grateful for our guide, Natalie!
-She showed us around and took us to authentic local hotspots that we definitely would not have found and helped us order, because no where we visited had English menus.
+The Shinsekai area is incredibly cool, but it can be a bit of a sensory overload at first, so we were really grateful for our guide, Natalie!
+She showed us around and took us to authentic local hotspots that we definitely would not have found, and helped us order, because nowhere we visited had English menus.

 If you want to avoid the tourist traps, I’m certain that you’ll love this tour.
 Over the course of the evening, we got to try lots of quintessential Osaka foods, such as kitsune udon and takoyaki, and we also learned why it’s such a prominent foodie city.

 We had a fantastic time and would 100% do this tour again.
-In fact, the tour has over 1,000 5-star reviews you can read here, so we’re clearly not the only ones who loved it.
+In fact, the tour has over 1,900 5-star reviews you can read here, so we’re clearly not the only ones who loved it.
 But because of its stellar ratings, it means it often sells out, so book as soon as you can!

 2. Day trip to Hiroshima and Miyajima

-The atomic bombing of Hiroshima in 1945 changed the world and visiting this city while you’re in Japan is an opportunity you shouldn’t miss.
-We took this tour to Hiroshima from Osaka which included bullet train tickets.
+The atomic bombing of Hiroshima in 1945 changed the world, and visiting this city while you’re in Japan is an opportunity you shouldn’t miss.
+We took this tour to Hiroshima from Osaka, which included bullet train tickets.

 Hiroshima is about a 5-hour drive from Osaka, but the bullet train got us there MUCH faster.
 We wanted to spend the entire day here, so this tour was nice as it organized the entire day trip for us.